Cartagena Columbia in the evening, one of Preserving Legacies Heritage Sites

 Woven textiles from Morrocco

-Heritage is the heartbeat of humanity, and we are on a mission to safeguard this tapestry of culturally-significant places and practices from the impacts of climate change.
-By supporting local change makers with training, tools, and connections to equitably adapt the places that their communities cherish most, we’re redefining resilience to build a more just and thriving future.
+We are on a mission to safeguard the world’s tapestry of cultural places and practices from the impacts of climate change.
+By supporting local change makers with training, tools, and connections to equitably adapt what their communities cherish most, we’re redefining resilience to build a more just and thriving future.

 Preserving Legacies Icon of people in front of a globe